Zehaa04/SkyTeam_BoardGame/README.md

 ## Overview

 This project is a digital implementation of the cooperative board game **Sky Team**, developed in **Java** using the **libGDX** framework.

-The goal of the project was to design and implement the game logic using a clean software architecture and to build a graphical user interface for the game.
+The main goal of the project was to design and implement the game logic using a clean software architecture and object-oriented design principles.
+The project focuses on MVC architecture, game logic implementation, GUI development, and unit testing.

-The project was developed as part of a university software engineering project and focuses on object-oriented programming, MVC architecture, game logic implementation, GUI development, and unit testing.
+The project was developed as part of a university software engineering course.

-Although the project was not fully completed, the core game logic, architecture, and GUI framework were successfully implemented.
+Although the project was not fully completed, the core game logic, architecture, and overall game flow were successfully implemented.

 ---